Sirius-social/aries-agent-test-harness/docs/acapy.md

 **Latest results: 6 out of 6 (100%)**

-*Last run: Fri Sep 24 01:52:14 UTC 2021*
+*Last run: Wed Sep 29 01:48:53 UTC 2021*
 ```

 #### Current Runset Status

-None of the tests are currently working and issues have been created to try to determine three identified issues.
-One might be in the test suite, while two others appear to be in the Aries Framework Go.
+All of the tests being executed in this runset are passing.

-*Status Note Updated: 2021.03.17*
+*Status Note Updated: 2021.09.27*

 #### Runset Details